-Our Alpharetta, GA personal injury lawyers can ease victims’ stress by taking responsibility for their case.
-Our lawyers will gather evidence and fight insurance companies on behalf of our clients.
-Furthermore, we will reject low settlement offers and negotiate for fair compensation.
+Our injury lawyers in Alpharetta, GA operate with two primary goals in mind: we seek to ease your stress by taking responsibility for your case, and we fight to obtain a life-changing award or settlement on your behalf.
+We will gather evidence and fight insurance companies for you, and furthermore, we will reject low settlement offers and negotiate for fair compensation.

 In order to proceed with a personal injury lawsuit in Alpharetta, plaintiffs must first establish that a defendant had a duty to act or refrain from acting in a certain way under specific circumstances.
 For instance, drivers on Georgia roads have a legal duty to operate their vehicle in a reasonably safe manner and follow the rules of the road.
 Legal duties can be established through laws or through court decisions.
 Our Alpharetta personal injury lawyers can explain which legal duties apply to your case.